Lender withdraws foreclosure on Aspen Club

 When FirstBank, the original note-holder, took foreclosure action in November 2017, it said that Aspen Club violated contractual agreements of the loan because of more than $15 million in mechanics’ liens on the property (more than $20 million in liens are pending against the club), made at least 10 change-orders with the contractor for the first phase of the redevelopment without the lender’s approval, and amended the construction contract with the contractor without notifying or receiving the bank’s approval.

-Few if any alterations will be made to the redevelopment project to The Aspen Club — which includes a remodel the 40,000-square-foot Aspen Club & Spa building, the construction of a 54,000-square-foot lodge with 20 timeshares, and 12 multi-family affordable-housing units — Fox said.
+Fox said few if any alterations will be made to the redevelopment project to The Aspen Club, which includes a remodel the 40,000-square-foot Aspen Club & Spa building, the construction of a 54,000-square-foot lodge with 20 timeshares, and 12 multi-family affordable-housing units.
 He expects construction to resume next month after the refinancing is in place.

 Most construction at the 1450 Ute Ave. project site has been on hold since late August 2017 when subcontractors walked off the job because they were owed money for labor and materials.